Skip to navigation menu Skip to content

 Symptoms of germ cell tumors depend on the size and location of the tumor.

 Some of these same symptoms can be caused by problems that are not tumors and are not cancer.
-Check with a doctor if your child has any of these:
+Check with a doctor about:

 • Coughing or trouble breathing or getting enough air.
 These could be symptoms of a tumor in the chest or lungs.